oracle-devrel/devo.tutorials/get-started-with-node-express-on-oracle-cloud.md

 ---
 title: Install Node Express on an Oracle Linux Instance
 parent: tutorials
-tags: [open-source, oci, always-free, nodejs, javascript, typescript, front-end]
+tags:
+- open-source
+- oci
+- always-free
+- nodejs
+- javascript
+- typescript
+- front-end
-categories: [frameworks, cloudapps]
+categories:
+- frameworks
+- cloudapps
 thumbnail: assets/get-started-with-node-express-on-oracle-cloud-Node_Diagram.png
 date: 2021-09-22 13:47
 description: Use an Oracle Cloud Infrastructure Free Tier account to set up an Oracle Linux compute instance, install a Node Express application and access your new app from the internet.
+redirect_from: "/collections/tutorials/get-started-with-node-express-on-oracle-cloud/"
 ---
 {% slides %}
 In this tutorial, you use an Oracle Cloud Infrastructure Free Tier account to set up an Oracle Linux compute instance.
 Then, you install a Node Express application and access your new app from the internet.
 Finally, this tutorial covers all the steps necessary to set up a virtual network for your host and connect the host to the internet.